rfoel/dummy-password-generator/README.md

-# dummy-password-generator
+# Dummy Password Generator
-A dummy password generator built with Vue
+A (not so) dummy password generator built with Vue